stele1 Spec

 Length (climb.length)

 Length answers a single question about a climb: how far does a climber travel from start to finish?
 Length can be imagined as if a climber dragged a tape measure along the wall from start to finish.
-This is not the height of a climb; a 7 meter traverse that stays a few feet off the ground has a length of 7 meters.
+This is almost always an approximation, but if you've measured a climb, you can express an exact value by making the lower_estimate and upper_estimate identical.
+Depending on conventions (in the case of a shared catalog) or publishing intent, you can decide how these numbers are collapsed if you're printing a single value. you probably don't want to pick the lower_estimate, but you might want some sort of average, or to safely use the upper_estimate This is not the height of a climb; a 7 meter traverse that stays a few feet off the ground has a length of 7 meters.

 Examples